 2) If you miss the public boat that goes directly to Masasa Beach you have no option but to alight at Tingloy Port where you will ride a tricycle in getting to Mahabang Buhangin.
 Then you may opt to ride a boat or walk carrying all your stuff to the beach for fifteen to twenty minutes.

 3) Swimming areas at Masasa Beach are far from transients.
-But rest assured, the water in the main swimming area is clean, clear and has fine texture of creamy sand.
+But rest assured, the water in the main swimming area is clean, clear, and has a fine texture of creamy sand.

 4) Snorkeling and feeding of fishes in Sombrero Island is highly recommended not only for the kids but for the adults too.
 You may bring your own snorkeling gears for hygienic purposes.